moorepants/dissertation/_sources/davisbicycle.txt

 Assuming we may want to measure steer torque somewhere between the handlebars and fork crown, a simple static analysis can be performed to gage the relative magnitudes of loads in the steer tube.
 The bicycle steer tube has various other forces acting on it.
-For the most basic case, a the ground contact force at the front wheel puts the fork into bending and compression.
-Likewise the person can apply forces to the handlbars which also put the steer tube into bending and compression.
-Figure :ref:`figBicycleForces` shows the free body diagram for a bicycle statically loaded.
+For the most basic case, the ground contact force at the front wheel puts the fork into bending and compression.
+Likewise the person can apply forces to the handlebars which also put the steer tube into bending and compression. :ref:`Figure 21 <figBicycleForces>` shows the free body diagram for a bicycle statically loaded.

+.. _figBicycleForces:

 .. figure:: figures/davisbicycle/bicycle-forces.*

-   figBicycleForces
+   :width: 2.5in
+   :align: center
+   :target: _images/bicycle-forces.png

    The free body diagram allows for an external steering torque, independent downward forces on each handlebar, the ground reaction forces and a force